larsbrinkhoff/emacs-history/README.md

   VAX/SUN UNIX 4.2 Source
   (C)1983 tar S/N # 1054 7/84"

+- UniPress C-macs and Emacs V2.20 from 1989.

+  From a floppy disk for an IBM 6150; files provided by Hans Hübner.

 - old-uemacs.tar.gz from Dave Conroy.

   "I probably have a version that predates any of Daniel Lawrence's changes,